Rebooting Economy VI: Is Modi govt ignoring job crisis in India or unable to tackle it?

 The PLFS of 2018-19 says 51.9% of regular wage/salaried in the non-agriculture sector are "not eligible for any social security benefit".
 Since regular wage/salaried constitute 23.8% of the total workforce - the rest being self-employed (52.1%) and casual workers (24.1%) - those without social security work out to be 88.5% of the total workforce.

-Social security benefits mean provident fund (PF), pension, gratuity, healthcare, and maternity benefits singly or in any combination (as per the LFS report).
+Social security benefits mean provident fund (PF), pension, gratuity, healthcare, and maternity benefits singly or in any combination (as per the PLFS report).

 Those not eligible for any social security benefit in 2017-18 were 49.6%, as per the PLFS of 2017-18.
 In 2018-19, their number went up to 51.9%.